 2) Copy the installation token that appears on your screen.

-3) Within your Microsoft Teams instance, find and install the Sequr app.
-To install, you will need to select a team channel to which you would like your Sequr notifications to be sent.
+3) Within your Microsoft Teams instance, find and install the Genea app.
+To install, you will need to select a team channel to which you would like your Genea notifications to be sent.

 4) Refresh the page to review the configuration settings.